Mohammed24N/example.skills/index.md

     </header>

     <section id="overview">
-        <h2>Overview of Artifacts on PS3</h2>
+        <h2>Welcome to the Website.</h2>
-        <p>When analyzing a Sony PlayStation 3 (PS3) for forensic purposes, numerous artifacts can be found, each offering insights into the usage of the console.
-These artifacts may be useful for data recovery, gaming activity analysis, or investigating user behavior.</p>
+        <p>Welcome to the website "Artifacts Found on a Sony PlayStation 3 Console.
+This website will go over the possible artifacts that can be pulled from a Playstation 3, including the history behind the console and other forms of data that can be pulled from the console.</p>
     </section>

     <footer>
-        <p>Forensic analysis by Mohammed Neda | Data extracted from Sony PS3 | 2024</p>
+    <p>Forensic analysis by Mohammed Neda | Data extracted from Sony PS3 | 2025</p>
     </footer>

     <script>